Modeling Interactions Data with Boosted Trees

 Here, we’ll carry out several feature engineering steps.

 Read about possible steps and see more about how the following five feature engineering steps below work.
-Like in the first learning lab, this is the step in which we set the recipe.
+Like in the previous learning labs, this is the step in which we set the recipe.

 • step_normalize(): normalizes numeric data to have a standard deviation of one and a mean of zero